Chrisae9/chis-website/content/blog/tutorial-minecraft.md

 ## Moving the Minecraft Server to a User Service

-As less people play on the Minecraft server, there is not much of a reason to keep the server running 24/7.
+As fewer people play on the Minecraft server, there is not much of a reason to keep the server running 24/7.
 This being said, if anyone wants to play on the server I would like them to have the ability to start the service themselves.
 With the introduction of [Discord Slash Commands](https://discord.com/developers/docs/interactions/slash-commands) it is very easy to restrict commands to certain roles in a server.
 This is perfect for the Minecraft Server.

 The main idea here is to give certain people the ability to start and stop the Minecraft Server using my Discord bot.